tomravalde/urban-metabolism-process-database/README.md

 - Protect the `master` branch
 - Work out how to get contributions via pull-requests, and change Contributing instructions accordingly

+## Licence

+Copyright (c) 2015 Tom Ravalde and James Keirstead

+This work is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/ - See more at: http://opendatacommons.org/licenses/dbcl/1.0/

+If you use this data or work derived from it in an academic publication, please cite the following paper:

+Ravalde, T. and Keirstead, J. 2015.
+A database to facilitate a process-oriented approach to urban metabolism. *Working paper*.

 ## More information

 Please contact [Tom Ravalde](mailto:thomas.ravalde08@imperial.ac.uk)

-## References

-Ravalde, T. and Keirstead, J. 2015.
-A database to facilitate a process-oriented approach to urban metabolism. *Working paper*.